 Jacksonville Attorneys Answer Boat Accident FAQs

-Frequently those who have suffered a personal injury at sea have questions about their options.
+Individuals who have suffered a personal injury at sea may have questions about their options.
 Every maritime law case is different but you may be able to recover compensation for injuries and property damage if negligence has been involved on the part of the vessel owner.

 A: Maritime and Admiralty law is as old as recorded history and regulates the relationships between ship owners, passengers, crew, and cargo owners involved in commerce.
 Maritime and admiralty law today has expanded to encompass everything from jet ski accidents to oil tanker collisions and slip and falls aboard a cruise ship or yacht.
 A personal injury that occurs while near a dock or pier also falls under maritime and admiralty law.